SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 On the Admin organization overview page.
 You will now be able to see how many credits you have.
 Even when you have none.

-#### 30 May 2024 - Enhancement - Home - Create DaaS password confirmation [ID_39865]
+#### 30 May 2024 - Enhancement - Home - Password confirmation when deploying DaaS [ID_39865]

-When deploying a DaaS.
-You will now be asked to confirm your password.
+When deploying a DaaS system, you will now be asked to confirm your password.

 #### 30 May 2024 - Fix - Admin - Opening in desktop app [ID_39838]